 Prepare For The Cloud: Redesign Your Chart of Accounts

 - Develop and share a proof of concept with stakeholders.Discuss this initial proof of concept with a broad group of people across campus to collect feedback.
-This exercise helps ensure stakeholders' needs are addressed in the new financial system.
+This exercise helps ensure that the new financial system addresses stakeholders' needs.

 - Implement a change management strategy.
 Implementing a new chart of accounts requires buy-in and input from faculty and staff.
 This input is paramount to ensuring the new chart of accounts addresses the broad needs of accounting and financial management.
 Develop a communication strategy to inform campus constituents of the changes and their benefits to encourage adoption and acceptance.

 Moving to the cloud will modernize your campus and benefit your stakeholders in many ways.
 As you begin your cloud transformation, understand the benefits of having the right accounting framework and take the time to plan a new chart of accounts.
 This foundation will set your institution up for success as our look to reap the benefits of your cloud investment.